cloudfoundry/php-buildpack/README.md

 ## Getting Help

 If you have questions, comments or need further help with the buildpack you can post to the [cf-dev](https://lists.cloudfoundry.org/archives/) mailing list.
 It's a good place for posting question on all of the open source Cloud Foundry components, like this buildpack.

-Alternatively, if you're using Pivotal Web Services with the buildpack, you could post to the [support forums], or if using IBM Bluemix, post to [dW Answers](https://developer.ibm.com/answers/smart-spaces/12/bluemix.html).
+If you are using one of the [many public CF providers](https://www.cloudfoundry.org/learn/providers/), please use their support channels.
 ## License

 The Cloud Foundry PHP Buildpack is released under version 2.0 of the [Apache License].